Saint Anselm College: History

 The first bishop of Manchester, Denis Mary Bradley, invited the Benedictine monks of St. Mary's Abbey in Newark, New Jersey, to form a college and preparatory school in his diocese.
 The monks that came to Manchester from Saint Mary's were primarily of German descent.
 This is due to the fact that Manchester was heavily populated with French Canadian and Irish immigrant mill workers, and Bradley was unable to find a suitable religious community that would not stir up ethnic tensions.

 The German monks accepted.
 They founded the third Catholic college in New England.
 On August 1, 1889, the New Hampshire legislature approved the incorporation of the Order of Saint Benedict of New Hampshire "for religious and charitable purposes, for the education of youth, for establishing churches and conducting services therein."
 This historic date marked the founding of Saint Anselm College.
 A six-year curriculum in philosophy and theology was developed.

-In 1892, as Alumni Hall neared completion, a fire destroyed the college on a cold winter night in February.
-The fire was most likely caused from an ember from the heating stove's gate as it was not closed properly.
-Thankfully, no one was seriously hurt because of the fire.
-The monks were forced to rebuild the college, spending considerably less money on the construction, as they had received only $55,000 from the Insurance Commissioner of the State of New Hampshire.
-To save money, many bricks were salvaged from the previous structure, and pieces of granite were cut from large granite rocks still visible on the current quad.
-In 1893, the current building that remains the center of campus was completed; the fire delayed the first academic semester by one year.
-The monks rebuilt the college, and on October 11, 1893 the college was officially rededicated.
-To avoid the possibility of another fire, a power house, which today serves as the college print shop, was constructed separately from the building.

-Two years later, in 1895, the New Hampshire legislature granted Saint Anselm College the right to bestow standard academic degrees upon its graduates.
-In 1912, the bell tower and ivy were added to the building; in 1923, the college's second chapel (the first being located on the second floor at the present-day business office) was constructed as a connecting wing.
-The second chapel serves today as the Alva deMars Megan Chapel Arts Center.
+In 1895, the New Hampshire legislature granted Saint Anselm College the right to bestow standard academic degrees upon its graduates.